 Until you are registered as an architect with ARBV, you must not use the title ‘architect’, the controlled terms ‘architectural services’, ‘architectural design services’, ‘architectural design’ (all in relation to building design) or represent that you are an architect, which includes stating or implying that you are an architect, practice as an architect or undertake or are willing to undertake work as an architect.

-There are two rounds of the APE each year.
+There are two sessions of the APE each year.
 The relevant dates are published on the ARBV website home page.
-See 2019 APE Dates below.
+See 2021 APE Dates below.